MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 ## Part 9: Employee Self Service

-**Employee Self Service Timecard Setup**
+### Employee Self Service Timecard Setup

-Here is a quick guide of what needs to be setup for Time Cards to work.
+The following list is a quick guide of what needs to be setup for Time Cards to work.
 We will go through each area in detail.

-1. Setup Payroll Timecard Approval Workflow
+1. Set up Payroll Timecard Approval Workflow
 2. Timecard Options in Payroll Setup
-3. Setup up the employee Pay Schedules in Pay Schedule setup and assign to the employees.
+3. Setup up the employee Pay Schedules in Pay Schedule setup and assign to the employees
 4. Create a timecard restriction and assign to your employees
 5. Create Batch Prefixes and assign to the appropriate employee
-6. Create Timecard Assignments and make sure to choose one of them as a default option, assign to employees as necessary.
+6. Create Timecard Assignments and make sure to choose one of them as a default option, assign to employees as necessary

     Assign Timecard Assignments to employees if you do not want to use the default option, under Cards | Payroll | Timecard Assignments
 7. Assign your employee a GP User ID under Employee Maintenance | Additional Information
 8. For Managers direct report, create a Supervisor Codes and assign the Supervisor code to the correctly employees in employee maintenance
 9. Optional, create a time on behalf code, assign to employee if created

-**Timecard Options Setup**
+### Timecard Options Setup

 Navigate to HR & Payroll, click Payroll from the Setup area page.